KPI vs Metric: How To Report Your Clients’ Goal Progress

 Efficiently Tracking Your Clients’ Metrics and KPIs

-There are a variety of online tools that can help you track your clients’ progress.
-Utilizing these tools gives your agency a better understanding of a client’s campaign performance and where their overall marketing strategies can be improved.
+There are a variety of online tools that help you track your clients’ progress.
+Using these tools gives your agency a better understanding of a client’s campaign performance and where to make improvements to their overall marketing strategies.

 1. Managing Metrics and KPIs With a Dashboard